emberjs/rfcs/text/0000-aria-support.md

 * ariaLabelledBy = aria-labelledby
 * ariaDescribedBy = aria-describedby

+## Note
+This RFC is specifically requesting only these three, because the most common accessibility API mapping for a label is the accessible name property (covered with aria-label and aria-labelledby), and aria-describedby is the most typical accompaniament.

 # How We Teach This

 It could be integrated into the API and presented in the same way that ariaRole is now.
 It gives a basic definition, links to the WAI-ARIA specification, and generally leaves it up to the developer to determine how to use it in a conformant way.